 On 12 November 2018, Portugal implemented Directive (EU) 2015/2366 of the European Parliament and of the Council of 25 November 2015, as amended, (the Directive on Payment Services ("PSD 2")) through Decree-Law no. 91/2018.
 PSD 2 creates new types of payment services and enhances customer protection and security.
 Banks are required to provide free access to customer data and account information to be licensed third-party businesses, in cases where the customer has given explicit consent.
-Decree-Law no. 91/2018 further details the access to the activity of payment institution and the provision of payment services, as well as access to the activity of digital currency-issuing services.
+Decree-Law no. 91/2018 further details the access to the activity of payment institution and the provision of payment services, as well as access to the activity of digital currency institutions and the provision of digital currency-issuing services.